strategicpause/alexa-workshop/README.md

 **Click the "add" icon at the top of the intent list.**

-Give it the name "HelloWorld" and click the "Create Custom Intent" button to go to the next screen.
+Give it the name "HelloWorldIntent" and click the "Create Custom Intent" button to go to the next screen.

 At this point it asks for "sample utterances."
 These are things a user might say to convey this intent.
 For this we'll go with two.

 **In the Sample Utterances box, type "say hello to me" and then click the plus symbol in the right side of the box to add it.
-Then type "greet me" and do the same to add your second sample utterance.**
+Then type "greet me" and do the same to add your second sample utterance.
+Finally add "say hello".** Your skill will be able to respond to all three of these utterances.

 You're done configuring your intent.
 All that's left is to tell Alexa where to find your skill handler.